goggledefogger/llm-music/README.md

 - 🎧 **Real-time Audio**: High-quality audio synthesis with Tone.js
 - 📱 **Responsive Design**: Works on desktop, tablet, and mobile
 - 🎨 **Live Visualizations**: Real-time audio visualizations and feedback
-- 🔄 **Pattern Sharing**: Share and discover patterns with the community
+- 🔄 **Pattern Library**: Browse, search, and load from a collection of sample patterns
+- 💾 **Pattern Storage**: Local storage with search and filtering capabilities
+- 🎯 **One-Click Loading**: Instantly load patterns into the editor with full audio integration

 ## Tech Stack